dpiras/GMM-MI/README.md

 4. `cd MI_estimation` (move into cloned folder)
 5. `python setup.py install` (install `gmm_mi` and all its dependencies)

-We will make the package `pip` installable once we make the repository public.
+We will make the package `pip` installable once we make the repository public, and update these instructions.

 ## Example